-She currently serves as Chair of the Program Advisory Committee for Electrical Engineering Technician / Technologist and the Powerline Technician program for Algonquin College.
+She currently serves as Chair of the Program Advisory Committee for Electrical Engineering and Powerline Technician programs at Algonquin College.
 Lana holds a Powerline Technician diploma and is currently working towards her Bachelor of Business Administration.

 Paula is the Director of Smart Grid and Asset Management at Oakville Hydro Electricity Distribution Inc. She is accountable for leading the strategy, planning, implementation and day-to-day performance of the protection and control, asset management and control room activities that serves 73,000 + electricity customers in Oakville.

 Paula joined Oakville Hydro in 2011, previously she was responsible for overseeing the management of two affiliate companies under Oakville Enterprises Corp. and leading the Customer Care division to accept the 2018 Ontario Energy Associations Customer Service Award on behalf of Oakville Hydro’s Journey to Customer Service Excellence.

 Manjot is an Associate Portfolio Manager at Scotiabank Private Investment Counsel.
 With over 10 years of experience working within the financial services and investment management industry, with expertise within Private Equity, MFDA, IIROC, OSC and OSFI.
 Manjot has a strong understanding of individual client needs and overall wealth management.